-- 1. The Commission may adopt implementing acts determining that the legal, supervisory and enforcement arrangements of a third country: - (a) are equivalent to the requirements laid down in this Regulation under Article 4; - (b) ensure protection of professional secrecy that is equivalent to that set out in this Regulation; and - (c) are being effectively applied and enforced in an equitable and non-distortive manner so as to ensure effective supervision and enforcement in that third country; and - (d) ensure that the authorities referred to in Article 12(2) have either direct access to the details on SFT data pursuant to Article 19(1) or indirect access to the details on SFTs pursuant to Article 19a. - 2.
-An implementing act on equivalence as referred to in paragraph 1 shall imply that counterparties entering into a transaction subject to this Regulation shall be deemed to have fulfilled the obligations contained in Article 4 where at least one of the counterparties is established in that third country and counterparties have complied with the relevant obligations of that third country in relation to that transaction.
+- 1. The Commission may adopt implementing acts determining that the legal, supervisory and enforcement arrangements of a third country: - (a) are equivalent to the requirements laid down in Article 4; - (b) ensure protection of professional secrecy equivalent to that laid down in this Regulation; - (c) are being effectively applied and enforced in an equitable and non-distortive manner in order to ensure effective supervision and enforcement in that third country; and - (d) ensure that the entities referred to in Article 12(2) have either direct access to the details on SFT data pursuant to Article 19(1) or indirect access to the details on SFTs pursuant to Article 20. - 2.
+Where the Commission has adopted an implementing act on equivalence with regard to a third country, as referred to in paragraph 1 of this Article, counterparties entering into a transaction subject to this Regulation shall be deemed to have fulfilled the requirements laid down in Article 4 where at least one of the counterparties is established in that third country and the counterparties have complied with the relevant obligations of that third country in relation to that transaction.

-That implementing act shall be adopted in accordance with the examination procedure referred to in Article 27a(2).
+That implementing act shall be adopted in accordance with the examination procedure referred to in Article 31(2).

-The Commission shall, in cooperation with ESMA, monitor the effective implementation by third countries, for which an implementing act on equivalence has been adopted, of the requirements equivalent to those laid down in Article 4 and regularly report to the European Parliament and the Council.
-Where the report reveals an insufficient or inconsistent application of the equivalent requirements by third country authorities, the Commission shall consider, within 30 calendar days of the presentation of the report, whether to withdraw the recognition as equivalent of the third country legal framework in question.
+The Commission shall, in cooperation with ESMA, monitor the effective implementation by third countries for which an implementing act on equivalence has been adopted of the requirements equivalent to those laid down in Article 4 and report regularly to the European Parliament and to the Council.
+Where the report reveals an insufficient or inconsistent application of the equivalent requirements by third-country authorities, the Commission shall consider, within 30 calendar days of the presentation of the report, whether to withdraw the recognition as equivalent of the third-country legal framework in question.